craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.0.2 =
+* Fix: French, Russian, and Spanish translations updated and fixed.
+* Fix: gettext calls fixed and updated for all strings.
+* Fix: Submit button is disabled while processing a submission to prevent duplicate submissions.
+* Fix: Spacing of error messages has been improved for mobile devices.
+* Fix: ERR_RESPONSE_HEADERS_MULTIPLE_CONTENT_DISPOSITION when exporting registrations for events with commas in the title.

 = 2.0.1 =
 * Tweak: When checking for duplicate email addresses while a visitor is filling out the form, the submit button is disabled while the person is typing.
 * Fix: Incorrect file path for the loading .gif when checking for duplicate emails.